CurrotRox/GravelersCUDA/README.md

 ![image](https://github.com/user-attachments/assets/b5f70771-b677-4215-b66a-470237ebd627)

 I implemented XORShift32 to generate random numbers REALLY fast, and that closed the gap from about 9 seconds to barely less than a tenth of a second (on my machine.)
+Note: This can only be run on machines with an nvidia graphics card.